-The increase in our technology and development expenses of \$2.9 million and \$5.4 million for the three and six months ended December 31, 2006, respectively, as compared to the same periods in 2005 was primarily due to increased payroll and benefit costs of \$2.0 million and \$3.9 million, respectively, and increased share-based compensation costs of \$0.5 million and \$0.9 million, respectively, associated with employee hiring in our technology development and information technology support organizations.
-At December 31, 2006, we employed 132 employees in these organizations compared to 80 employees at December 31, 2005.
-In addition, to support our continued revenue growth during this period, we continued to invest in our website infrastructure, which resulted in increased depreciation and hosting service expenses of \$0.4 million and \$0.6 million for the three and six months ended December 31, 2006, respectively, as compared to the same periods in 2005.
+The increase in our technology and development expenses of \$4.7 million for the three months ended September 30, 2008 as compared to the same period in 2007 was primarily due to increased payroll and benefit costs of \$2.6 million and increased share-based compensation costs of \$0.5 million associated with increased employee hiring in our technology development and information technology support organizations.
+At September 30, 2008, we employed 267 employees in these organizations compared to 200 employees at September 30, 2007.
+The increase in headcount has resulted in an overall increase in overhead of \$0.3 million compared to the same period in 2007.
+In addition, to support our continued revenue growth during this period, we continued to invest in our website infrastructure, which resulted in increased depreciation expenses of \$0.5 million for the three months ended September 30, 2008 as compared to the same period in 2007.

-The increase in our marketing and selling expenses of \$8.5 million and \$15.4 million for the three and six months ended December 31, 2006, respectively, as compared to the same periods in 2005 was driven primarily by increases of \$5.6 million and \$10.3 million in advertising costs related to new customer acquisition and costs of promotions targeted at our existing customer base, increases in payroll and benefits related costs of \$1.1 million and \$2.0 million, and increased share-based compensation costs of \$0.4 million and \$0.7 million.
+The increase in our marketing and selling expenses of \$8.5 million for the three months ended September 30, 2008 as compared to the same period in 2007 was driven primarily by increases of \$5.0 million in advertising costs related to new customer acquisition and costs of promotions targeted at our existing customer base, increases in payroll and benefits related costs of \$1.9 million, and increased share-based compensation costs of \$0.2 million.
 During this period, we continued to expand our marketing organization and our design, sales and services center.
-At December 31, 2006, we employeed 337 employees in these organizations compared to 296 employees at December 31, 2005.
-In addition, payment processing fees paid to third-parties increased by \$0.6 million and \$1.0 million during the three and six months ended December 31, 2006, respectively, as compared to the same periods in 2005 due to increased order volumes.
+At September 30, 2008, we employed 631 employees in these organizations compared to 486 employees at September 30, 2007.
+In addition, payment processing fees paid to third-parties increased by \$0.8 million during the three months ended September 30, 2008 as compared to the same period in 2007 due to increased order volumes.

-The increase in our general and administrative expenses of \$2.0 million and \$5.2 million for the three and six months ended December 31, 2006, respectively, as compared to the same periods in 2005 was primarily due to increased payroll and benefit costs of \$0.9 million and \$1.7 million and increased share-based compensation costs of \$0.5 million and \$1.0 million resulting from the continued growth of our finance and human resource organizations, as well as increases in third party professional fees of of \$0.4 million and \$2.1 million.
-At December 31, 2006, we employed 67 employees in these organizations compared to 43 employees at December 31, 2005.
-The third party professional fees include accounting, legal, recruiting, insurance and organizational consulting service fees
+The increase in our general and administrative expenses of \$3.6 million for the three months ended September 30, 2008 as compared to the same period in 2007 was primarily due to increased payroll and benefit costs of \$1.6 million and increased share-based compensation costs of \$1.7 million resulting from the continued growth of our executive management, finance and human resource organizations.
+At September 30, 2008, we employed 142 employees in these organizations compared to 99 employees at September 30, 2007.